bitfield/uptimerobot/README.md

 For example, when deleting a monitor, as in the above example, the ID of the deleted monitor will be returned as `r.Monitor.ID`.

 If things aren't working as you expect, you can assign an `io.Writer` to `client.Debug` to receive debug output.
-If `client.Debug` is non-nil, `MakeAPICall()` will dump the HTTP request to it instead of making it for real:
+If `client.Debug` is non-nil, `MakeAPICall()` will dump the HTTP request and response to it:

 ```go
 client.Debug = os.Stdout